comunica/Article-SSWS2020-AMF/content/evaluation.md

 and will be available open-source on GitHub.
-Concretely, we implemented the original triple-based AMF algorithm, our new BGP-based AMF algorithm (_BGP Simple_), and a variant of this BGP-based algorithm (_BGP Combined_) that pre-fetches out-of-band AMFs in parallel.
+Concretely, we implemented the original triple-based AMF algorithm, our new BGP-based AMF algorithm (_BGP Simple_), and a variant of this BGP-based algorithm (_BGP Combined_) that pre-fetches AMFs in parallel.

 The original TPF server extension in [the LDF server software](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf) by [Vander Sande et al.](cite:cites amf2015)